mcosovic/JuliaGrid.jl/docs/src/manual/observability.md

 ```

 !!! note "Info"
-    For different approaches to defining measurements after determining the optimal PMU placement, refer to the [PMU State Estimation](@ref PhasorMeasurementsManual) manual.
+    For different approaches to defining measurements after determining the optimal PMU placement, refer to the [PMU State Estimation](@ref PhasorMeasurementsManual) manual or the API documentation for the [`pmuPlacement!`](@ref pmuPlacement!) function.